Summer Wine Tour in Southern Italy

 This 7-night, 8-day food and wine tour includes visits to fine dining restaurants, local, Slow Food restaurants, wine tastings with some of Italy's most prestigious wine makers and visits to ancient sites including Aeclanum and Herculaneum.

 Traveling with you is Christian Galliani, co-founder of Feast On History.
-Christian is a sommelier and writer who worked on the wine team at Del Posto and served as lead sommelier at Mario Batali and Joe Bastianich's Tarry Lodge.
+Christian is a sommelier and writer who worked on the wine team at Del Posto and served as lead sommelier at Mario Batali and Joe Bastianich's Tarry Lodge and Eataly.
 He is an expert on Irpinian wine and loves to personally introduce guests to his favorite winemakers including Salvatore Molettieri and Luigi Moio.

 Day 1: Welcome to Irpinia